 24 Sisters from the Argentinean Convent sailed from London with Adelaide as their destination.

 May 3, 1880

 The Sisters arrived at Port Adelaide with the mission to establish a Mercy foundation in Adelaide and in other parts of South Australia as the need and opportunity arose.
 They were welcomed by the religious communities already established in South Australia – the Dominican Sisters in Franklin Street and the Sisters of St Joseph in Kensington.
-A house in Gouger Street was rented to accommodate the Sisters but due to the cramped conditions, it was decided that 12 Sisters would stay in Adelaide and 12 would move to Mt Gambier to set up a Mercy foundation there.
+Until the Cathedral School became available, the Sisters taught in the Russell Street School, vacated for them by the St Joseph Sisters.
+A house in Gouger Street was rented to accommodate the Sisters, but due to the cramped conditions it was decided that 12 Sisters would stay in Adelaide and 12 would move to Mt Gambier to set up a Mercy foundation there.

 1980, Centenary: The Sisters of Mercy South Australia 1880-1980, Sisters of Mercy, Adelaide.